NikoLicht/portfolio/src/pages/blog/vinyl_record_album_holder.md

 1. I did not have all the tools I needed (a lesson for every project).
 2. I thought that I had a 12mm wood drill bit.
 But I only had a drill-bit meant for concrete walls.
 Not super useful here.
 So after a little bike trip (again) I was all good 12mm-drill-wise.
 Lesson: always have a 12mm drill-bit.
 3. I took a way too deep first pass with the router.
 I guess that I forgot to account for the hardness of the wood.
 This made the router jump a bit, which made for a bumpy edge on the groove.
 Lesson: go slower and finer.
-4. I attempted to pre-drill the 12mm holes with a 10mm drill.
+4. I attempted to pre-drill the 12mm holes with a 9mm drill.
 That actually made it way harder to expand later. <mark>Lesson: don't do that.</mark>
 5. When using the round-over and needing to set the depth with a plunge router; plunge down the router until the bits edge rests on the top of your wood.
+I mean the workpiece.

 ### More untested stuff